Beasta2768/Final-Year-Project/Proposal.md

  - Objective 6 - Test integrated image recognition
  - Objective 7  - Filter through stored images
  - Objective 8 - Deploy web app
- - Objective 8  - Write Dissertation
+ - Objective 9  - Write Dissertation
- - Objective 9 - Literature review
+ - Objective 10 - Literature review

 ## Development Requirements
-I will be using React and tailwind for the front end of my web app, or use bootstrap if tailwind doesn't work
+I will be using React and tailwind for the front end of my web app, or use bootstrap if tailwind doesn't work.
+For the backend i plan to use node.js with axios

 ## Methodology